 The Hawaiian Island’s volcanic mountains combined with the pleasant trade winds create such a diversity of climates.
-As I’ve share with you before, each island has a wetter windward side and a drier leeward side.
+As we’ve share with you before, each island has a wetter windward side and a drier leeward side.

 As you plan your Hawaii vacation, you might want to find the best places to stay to avoid rain, particularly in the rainier, winter months.
 That being said, there’s a good chance that rain will not put much of a damper your vacation, even in the winter.
-I’ve been to Hawaii in all seasons and have rarely had rain create any vacation issues.
+We’ve been to Hawaii in all seasons and have rarely had rain create any vacation issues.

 So where are the best places in Hawaii to avoid rain?
-I’ll list those resort areas by island.
+We’ll list those resort areas by island.
 Here are the top resorts in Hawaii with 20 or less inches of rain per year.